Lobanokivan11/themepacksupport-sailfishos/docs/getstarted.md

 As a *theme pack* is a bunch of icons and fonts, it makes sense to make it architecture agnostic.
 To do so, append modify the rpmbuild syntax as follows:

 `rpmbuild --bb --target noarch PATHOFTHESPECFILE/harbour-themepack-mypackage.spec`

+## Themepack helper

+To resize svg icons you can also use my [themepack-helper](https://github.com/fravaccaro/themepack-helper).

+## Companion app

+If you are familiar with the Sailfish SDK you can use my companion app model.
+It includes a script which automates the listing of missing icons, creating an e-mail draft with a predefined address of your choice, for minimal effort from the user.

+Take a look at it [here](https://github.com/fravaccaro/harbour-themepack-companion).
+Feel free to fork it and use it on your projects.

 ## Releasing